Cucumber (card game): Five Cucumbers

 In 2013, Friedemann Friese released a proprietary game, Five Cucumbers (Fünf Gurken), based on the same concept.
-However, there are 60 bespoke cards in the game, the loser of each deal gets one or more cucumber counters, and the game is lost, if a player gets more than five.
+However, there are 60 bespoke cards in the game, the loser of each deal gets one or more cucumber counters, and the game is lost if a player gets more than five.

+Multiplayer iOS App

+As of 2025, Gurka is available for free on the iOS App Store.